pavelsimo/learn-ai/README.md

 - what is the point of regularization?
   - prevent the model from doing too well on training data
+  - express preferences over weights
+  - make the model simple so it works on test data
+  - improve optimization by adding curvature
   ![img_35.png](img_35.png)
   ![img_39.png](img_39.png)
   ![img_38.png](img_38.png)